avendramini/OD-SDN-Slicing/README.md

 ### Core REST API commands for slice management and controller control

-The following commands allow interaction with the controller for setting time modes, adding/removing slices, and managing the forwarding logic and topology.
+The following commands allow interaction with the controller for setting time modes, adding/removing slices and managing the forwarding logic and topology.

 | **Action**                | **Description**                                                                                       | **Command**                                                                                                              |
 |---------------------------|-------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|